LynMcJo06/Election_Analysis/README.md

 The CBOE would like this audit to be automated so it can be used in future elections.
 This vote count report will be used to certify this U.S. congressional race.
 ##  Election Audit Results
 The total number of votes cast were 369,711.

 Three candidates received votes:
  * Diana DeGette
  * Raymon Anthony Doane
  * Charles Casper Stockham

 Ms. Diana DeGette received 272,892 votes that equates to 73.8% of the votes cast.
 Mr. Raymon Doane received 11,606 votes or 3.1% of the total votes cast.
 Mr. Charles Stockham received 85,213 votes or 23.0% of the total votes cast.
-The following table summarizes the results:

-Diana DeGette:           73.8%        272,892
-Raymon Anthony Doane:     3.1%         11,606
-Charles Casper Stockham: 23.0%         85,213

 Three counties comprised this precinct:
 - Arapahoe
 - Denver
 - Jefferson

-The following table summarizes the percentage of votes from each county and the voter turnout for each county:
+The following summarizes the percentage of votes from each county and the voter turnout for each county:  Arapahoe County had 24,801 voters turnout or 6.7%.
+Denver County had 306,055 voters cast ballots or 82.8%.
+Jeffereson County had 38,855 voters turnout or 10.5%.
-Arapahoe:     6.7%    24,801
-Denver:      82.8%   306,055
-Jefferson:   10.5%    38,855

 The county with the largest voter turnout was Denver with 306,055 or 82.8%.